Meditation for April 20th

 You Can’t Escape Pain

-There are a lot of things we face that causes us pain.
-We hurt when we get our hearts broken, or when we lose someone we love or even when we are sick.
-Emotional pain can come from remembering a painful time in your past.
+There are many life events we face that cause us pain.
+We hurt when we get our hearts broken, or when we lose someone we love, or even when we are sick.
+Emotional pain can come from remembering a painful time in our past.
 Even just being broke and wondering where your next meal will come from is painful.
+Just being aware of the world around us can cause pain, especially if we are empathetic.

-Society, media and the Internet makes us believe that with a few steps we can evade and ignore pain entirely.
-In fact we feel less than if we grieve or suffer emotional loss.
+Because there are more things now than ever before that help escape pain, we have a hard time differentiating between pain and inconvenience.
+Society and the Internet make us believe that with a few steps, we can evade and ignore pain entirely.
+In fact, we feel less than if we grieve or suffer emotional loss.
 We are told to get over it in different phrases.
 You will never escape pain’s cruel clutches.

-We can use drugs, both legally or illegally (or that weird grey area of pharmaceuticals and psychotropic herbs) to shut out that pain, but underneath that euphoria or balanced chemicals in our brains is pain.
-We can move somewhere far away, far away from the causes and reminders of our pain, but we will find the pain has located us and bogs is down on our feeble attempt at a new life.
+We can use drugs, both legally or illegally (or that weird grey area of pharmaceuticals, and psychotropic herbs) to shut out that pain, but underneath that euphoria or balanced chemicals in our brains is pain.
+We can move somewhere far away, far away from the causes and reminders of our pain, but we will find the pain has located us and bogs us down in our feeble attempt at a new life.
 We can even try therapy and talking about it, but it won’t magically take the pain away.

 Time is the only thing that takes pain away.
-As long as we aren’t being childish and holding on to past injustces, which most of you do and will, time goes by and the pain isn’t as painful as it once was.
+As long as we aren’t being childish, justifying past injustices, which most of you do and will, time goes by, and the pain isn’t as painful as it once was.
 It becomes faded and even forgotten.
 We wake up and realize that the pain of losing someone is no longer tearing at our hearts.
-We can breathe and listen to ‘With or Wirhout You’ by U2 without breaking down in tears.
+We can breathe in and out to ‘With or Without You’ by U2 without breaking down in tears.

 Just wait.